 Experiencing one or 2 of these symptoms does not necessarily mean you have a mental illness but a few occurring together can mean it is time to talk to a healthcare professional, especially if the symptoms are affecting your study, work or relationships.

 Getting help for mental illness

-In serious mental health crisis situations, call for an ambulance or the police by phoning triple zero (000).
+In urgent mental health crisis situations, call for an ambulance or the police by phoning triple zero (000).

 If you need non-urgent help, start by contacting your local doctor or community health centre.
-Local doctors can assess and treat many common mental health concerns including depression and anxiety.
-They can also provide referrals to psychiatrists and other mental healthcare professionals if needed.
+Local doctors can assess and treat many common mental health concerns, including and .
+They can also provide referrals to and other mental health care professionals if needed.

 Treatments for mental illness are more effective than ever before.
-Sometimes feelings like shame, fear or denial can stop you from seeking help, believing that mental illness is a weakness or, in the case of children and teenagers, the result of bad parenting.
+Sometimes feelings like shame, fear or denial can stop you from seeking help, as can the belief that mental illness is a weakness.
 Mental illness is a medical issue and help is available.

 Specialist mental health services

 are available to assess and treat people with serious mental illness, including those experiencing a psychiatric crisis.